ויקרא ט:כב - וישא אהרן את ידו אל העם ויברכם וירד מעשת החטאת והעלה והשלמים

 The height of the karkov is also not recorded in the Torah.
 Shemot 27:5 records that the mesh was below the karkov and the mesh reached until the halfway point of the altar.
 The dimensions of the mesh are unknown.
 If the mesh was three inches, and the height of the altar was 54 inches, then the bottom of the karkov could have been 30 inches up from the ground (27+3).
 If the depth of the karkov was two inches, then Aharon and all the priests had to climb up about 32 inches, and from that point there would have been another 22 inches to the top of the altar.
 It is not a simple step to go up 32 inches, but it is not that difficult.
 Also, maybe some rocks could have placed near the altar to make a step between the ground and the karkov.
 Note, the parts of the animals that were to be sacrificed on the altar would have to had been hoisted with some of the priests on the ground and some standing on the karkov.

-To return to our question how to understand Aharon’s descent in 8:22 after he blessed the people and offered sacrifices.
-When he blessed the people and when he was offering the sacrifices, he was standing on the karkov, and then he jumped down or stepped down carefully.
+To return to our question how to understand Aharon’s descent from the altar in 8:22 after he blessed the people and offered sacrifices.
+The idea here is that when he blessed the people and when he was offering the sacrifices, he was standing on the karkov, and then he jumped down or stepped down carefully.

 Cassuto, Umberto (1883-1951), 1967, A commentary on the book of Exodus, Jerusalem: The Magnes Press.